Explorations of Winter Botany: Handouts

 Tree Shapes in Winter - Claudia's blog on identifying trees by their winter profiles.

-Core & Ammons is my primary winter twigs resources and is free on-line.
-It has basic but functional diagrams of buds.
+- Core & Ammons is what I used when first trying to learn winter buds and is free on-line.
+It has basic but functional diagrams of buds, but it doesn't give you such a good idea of the whole tree.

-We would highly recommend that if you use a smart phone or ipad, you download the free VTree app for apple or android; it can be used off-line.
+- We would highly recommend that if you use a smart phone or ipad, you download the free VTree app for apple or android; it can be used off-line and has plenty of good images and ID info.